 Add this to the casserole dish with the mushrooms, carrots, bay leaf, rosemary, sugar, vinegar and the garlic clove stuck on toothpick.

-Stir and put in a preheated oven at either 160° for 2 hours or 120°C for six hours, or until meat is tender.
+Stir and put in a preheated oven at either 180° for 2 hours or 120°C for six hours, or until meat is tender.
 Ideally the longer the better!!

 Remove the bay leaf and garlic clove